-A blog about the beautiful game as it affects Nigeria and Nigerian Players , home and abroad.
+A blog about everything Nigerian football from the Nigeria Professional Football League, the national teams and Nigerian players home and abroad.

 Monday, January 6, 2014